hrishikesh-k/tejal/readme.md

 ### JavaScript

 Hugo is not a JavaScript-based framework.
 This is good as well as bad for various reasons, but in this case, this means that one would have to write a lot of vanilla JavaScript to get things done, which would have been otherwise very easy to do with a framework.
 Hugo at least has great JavaScript bundling support - along with TypeScript.
 The TypeScript configuration stored in `./tsconfig.json` is made as strict as possible and any modifications to that should be made with care.
-The bundle does use `// @ts-ignore` comments, but they are used only when absolutely necessary, and are documented below.

 The entire site produces a single JavaScript bundle.
 This is generated from `./assets/js/bundle.ts`.
 A lot of the imports are used by the components, and are documented in the [Available components](#available-components) section.
 All the custom code is written at the end.
 The site deliberately doesn't try to use `querySelector()`.
 Instead, it uses `querySelectorAll()` so that the code runs only if the element(s) exist.
 This helps reduce redundant checks.